Expected Performance of Cosmic Muon Veto Detector: Event Generation and Simulation Steps

 The Monte-Carlo event generation was performed using extensive air shower simulation framework CORSIKA \cite{Heck:1998vt} while the simulation of the passage of a particle through the detector geometry is performed by the GEANT4 simulation toolkit.
-Event generation process starts with a random position ($x$, $y$) and momentum component ($P_{x}$, $P_{y}$ and $P_{z}$) of the secondaries extracted from the output of CORSIKA on the topmost RPC layer (layer no. 10).
-The accepted particle position is extrapolated to the below RPC layer (layer no. 7) to test the acceptance condition.
-The location of the event's starting point, known as the vertex, is determined by extrapolating the position on the rooftop.
-This approach helps to reject muon trajectories that do not intersect the top and bottom trigger layers, reducing computation time.
-This trigger criteria is being used to collect cosmic muon data in miniICAL.
+The trigger criteria used to collect cosmic muon data in miniICAL is that muon must have signals in the top four RPC layers \cite{John:2022fuy}.
+The same criteria is used in the simulation.
+Event generation process starts with a random position ($x$, $y$) in the sensitive area of the top RPC layer (layer 10) and momentum component ($P_{x}$, $P_{y}$ and $P_{z}$) extracted randomly from the output of CORSIKA.
+Then, the particle's position is projected downwards to the bottom RPC layer (layer 7) to verify that the muon has passed through all these four layers to satisfy trigger criteria.
+Lastly, the particle's trajectory was projected upwards to the roof to determine its starting point, referred to as the vertex.